Last updated December 1, 2022

-- Location information, if you have enabled location services on your phone and that information is associated with any photos that you share with Construction Connectivity, you agree to our collection and use of the associated location information.
+- Location information, if you have enabled location services on your phone and that information is associated with any photos or other data that you share with Construction Connectivity, or that is otherwise relevant for features or functionality of the Services that you are using, you agree to our collection and use of the associated location information.
 If you do not want Construction Connectivity to collect this information, you may adjust the location services settings on your device.
 In some cases, if you decline to provide information to Construction Connectivity, we will not be able to provide certain services, capabilities, or features to you.

 HOW CONSTRUCTION CONNECTIVITY USES YOUR INFORMATION

 We use personal information of End Users for:

 - Services delivery: